gausec/GIS/README.md

 12. Create a multimedia mapping experiences that are entertaining to read.

 ---
+### Repo Contents
+- **Assignments**: Selected results from GEOG 6401 (and a demonstration of my ArcMap capabilities from a graduate GIS course, GIS 510, taken as an undergraduate at NC State in 2018).

 &nbsp;
 #### Example:
 In this lesson, I created an educational poster-style map illustrating the significant decline of polar sea ice due to climate change since the twentieth century.
 Using ArcGIS Pro, the goal was to transform extensive satellite data into a visually compelling narrative.